Banners of Fimav 2025 edition

 Filmed over 2 years (2020-2022), at home and away, « Deep 1 » is a diaristic meditation, flower/plant processed and decayed with hyacinth and lichen extract.
 Winged and four legged animals, both wild and domestic, traverse the frame marked by a hand-made practice.
 Filmed in Mount Forest, Ontario and Dawson City, Yukon.

-SARAH SEENÉ ET MAXIME CORBEIL-PERRON « Le spectre visible »
+SARAH SEENÉ / MAXIME CORBEIL-PERRON « Le spectre visible »

 Super-8 & 16mm à Vidéo, 18 minutes, Québec, 2022